2018 Australian federal budget: Agriculture

 Sea imports will be subject to a levy to help the government identify and respond to biosecurity threats.
 The macadamia levy has been increased to raise funds to combat the Varroa jacobsoni mite in Queensland, and the mushroom and honey levies have been decreased.

 Arts

-The funding freeze of the ABC will be continued, and SBS will be funded with an additional $14.6 million. $50 million will be allocated to the construction of a Captain Cook memorial at Kurnell commemorating the 250th anniversary of Captain Cook's landing.
+The funding freeze of the ABC continued while SBS received an additional $14.6 million. $50 million will be allocated to the construction of a Captain Cook memorial at Kurnell commemorating the 250th anniversary of Captain Cook's landing.

 ASIC

-ASIC was given $11 million in the budget to cover the costs of the Royal Commission into Misconduct in the Banking, Superannuation and Financial Services Industry, but lost $28 million of funding and 30 staff.
+Australian Securities &Investments Commission was given $11 million in the budget to cover the costs of the Royal Commission into Misconduct in the Banking, Superannuation and Financial Services Industry, but lost $28 million of funding and 30 staff.

 Cash transactions

-A limit of $10,000 will be imposed on cash transactions to counter the black economy.
+A limit of $10,000 was imposed on cash transactions to counter the black economy.
 While amnesties were recommended by a parliamentary committee, these were not adopted by the government.